 The symptoms most frequently diagnosed by the medical staff are fever (mostly due to malaria) and diarrhoea.
 Such illnesses are potentially life-threatening and can be remedied at a cost of less than € 1.

-The Dressings Unit treats burns, eczema, snake bites and accident injuries.
+treats burns, eczema, snake bites and accident injuries.
 In Africa open wounds require particularly intensive care since healing when exposed to air is not possible because of the many flies.
 If they are completely covered on the other hand, simple injuries may easily result in tropical ulcers, especially during the rainy season.
 The unit specialises in treating these types of cases.

-The Gynaecology Unit at the AMPO Clinic offers treatment to poor women and girls from the surrounding area as well as to patients referred by the P.P.Filles Counselling Centre.
+at the AMPO Clinic offers treatment to poor women and girls from the surrounding area as well as to patients referred by the P.P.Filles Counselling Centre.
 The cost of treatment and medication is modest and, in keeping with AMPO practice, adapted to the situation of the patient.
 The Gynaecology Unit also conducts screening tests for the women and girls from the AMPO institutions.

 Equipped with a special dentist chair suitable for use in the tropics and which remains functional for several minutes after a power cut, the Dental Practice has been treating patients for a token fee since 2005 – AMPO kids free of course.
 The African dentists here can also manufacture dental prostheses themselves.